cryptobiu/MATRIX/README.md

 MATRIX uses configuration file to set it execution.
 The configuration file is written in [json](https://en.wikipedia.org/wiki/JSON) format.
 Each configuration file has the following fields:
 * protocol - Name of protocol
-* CloudProviders - for eac cloud provider we need to create a unique entry. each entry contains these fields:
+* CloudProviders - for each cloud provider we need to create a unique entry. each entry contains these fields:
     * numOfParties - number of instances to create.
     * instanceType
     * spotPrice - relevant only to AWS.
 For detailed explanation about spot instances, use this [link](https://aws.amazon.com/ec2/spot/)